Culture Fix: The Best Art Exhibitions in Sydney in 2024

 Cast in cast out

-Cast in cast out is the moving exhibition inspired by Dennis Golding's childhood growing up in 'The Block,' an Aboriginal community in Redfern, Sydney.
-A proud Kamilaroi/Gamilaraay artist, Golding breathes life into Redfern's recognisable Victorian-era ironwork panels, infusing them with contemporary narratives of power and ownership.
+Cast in cast out is the moving exhibition inspired by Dennis Golding's childhood in 'The Block,' an Aboriginal community in Redfern, Sydney.
+A proud Kamilaroi/Gamilaraay artist, Golding breathes new life into Redfern's recognisable Victorian-era ironwork panels, infusing them with contemporary narratives of power and ownership.

 Suspended in a dance of form and shadow, his sculptural pieces challenge colonial symbols, casting a vivid commentary on division and control.
 Fragments seem to float, embodying Golding's quest to reclaim and transform colonial constructs.
 His presence, captured in a self-portrait, draws visitors into dialogue.